-In areas where Third Lane construction is complete, the 56 foot grass median strip has been replaced by two traffic lanes, paved shoulders and a 50-inch concrete median barrier.
-The concrete median barrier is currently in place for approximately 163 miles of the Turnpike, eliminating the need for interior guardrail in those areas.
+In areas where Third Lane construction is complete, the 56-foot grass median strip has been replaced by two traffic lanes, paved shoulders and a 50-inch concrete median barrier.
+The concrete median barrier is currently in place for approximately 166 miles of the Turnpike, eliminating the need for interior guardrail in those areas.

-AECOM recommends OTIC continue to budget for fence maintenance and replacement, and for guardrail and barrier system improvements as part of other capital projects.
+It is recommended that the OTIC continue to budget for fence maintenance and replacement, and for guardrail and barrier system improvements as part of other capital projects.